Hey, That's My Data! Token-Only Dataset Inference in Large Language Models: Background

 \subsection{Dataset Inference Attack}

-While membership inference attacks focus on determining whether a single data instance was used during training, \textit{dataset inference attacks} instead seek to differentiate between data sampled from the target model's training distribution, denoted by \(p_{\mathcal{D}_{\text{train}}}\), and data drawn from a non-member distribution, \(p_{\mathcal{D}_{\text{non-train}}}\).
-Building on the observation by Maini et al.~\cite{DBLP:conf/iclr/MainiYP21} that training data tends to reside farther from the decision boundaries in classification settings, these attacks utilize a distributional shift in features, logits, or other model outputs to infer membership on a broader scale.
+\textit{Dataset inference attacks} aim to distinguish data drawn from the model's training distribution $p_{\mathcal{D}_{\text{train}}}$ from data sampled from a non-member distribution $p_{\mathcal{D}_{\text{non-train}}}$.
+Following Maini et al.~\cite{DBLP:conf/iclr/MainiYP21}, who observed that training data often lies farther from decision boundaries, these attacks exploit distributional shifts in features, logits, or model outputs to infer membership collectively.